electric-sql/electric/docs/integrations/drivers/mobile/expo.md

 // Instantiate your electric client. const electric = await electrify(conn, schema, config)

+// Connect to Electric, passing along your authentication token
+// See Usage -> Authentication for more details. await electric.connect('your token')
 ```

 You can now use the client to read, write and sync data, e.g.: